Autodidac/AlmondAI/AlmondAI/docs/GPT_SETUP.md

 ## Seeding and persistence

 * `data/training_seed.jsonl` ships with three starter conversations.
-On first run the learner copies them into `data/training_data.jsonl`, updates the vocabulary, and ingests them into the retrieval index.
+On first run the learner copies them into the newline-delimited `data/training_data.jsonl`, updates the vocabulary, and ingests them into the retrieval index.
 * Each successful training step appends the curated sample to `data/training_data.jsonl`, logs metrics in `data/training_log.txt`, and writes the student weights to `data/student_weights.json`.
+* Refer to `docs/DATA_FORMATS.md` for schema details covering all persisted JSON and JSONL assets.
 * Restarting the runtime reloads the vocabulary, training samples, and weights so the learner resumes where it left off.